henrybojanowski/Text-analyzer/README.md

 # Text-analyzer
-Analyzes text to compare to two other texts to see which the first text is most similar to
+Analyzes a text sample to compare to two other texts to see which text the first text is most similar to.
+The algorithm to figure out how similar a piece of text is to another piece of text uses word lengths, sentence lengths, word stems and rare words(words that occur infrequently).
+One goal was to see that JK Rowling was writing under a pen name.
+For example, is an essay I wrote more similar to JK Rowling's Harry Potter or Shakespeare's plays.